tienbian/blog-starter-app/_posts/node_part_1.md

 No need specify *--save* option on *npm install* since npm 5.0+

 We start by coding our *app.ts* inside *src* folder.
 This file will take responsibility for our routing functionality.
-We also make *index.ts* inside *src* folder, where we expose express server to port 5000.
+We also make *index.ts* inside *src* folder, where we expose the express server to port 5000.
-Ending to have a something like this:
+Ending to have something like this:
 ```sh
 .
 ├── node_modules